bharatsonwane/team-orbit/backend/docs/architecture/MIDDLEWARE.md

 - Use HTTPS in production
 - Set security headers

-This middleware architecture provides a robust, scalable foundation for the Lokvani backend with comprehensive error handling, security features, and development-friendly debugging capabilities.
+This middleware architecture provides a robust, scalable foundation for the TeamOrbit backend with comprehensive error handling, security features, and development-friendly debugging capabilities.